Back Home to my Casco Viejo morning walk

 I Flew Four Hours Away And Brought Home More Than I Took

-This past week, I left Casco for a few days — flew to Georgia to see my son graduate.
+This past week, I left Casco Viejo (also known as San Felipe) for a few days — flew to Georgia to see my son graduate.
 Proud doesn’t even begin to cover it.
 But when I got back, I did what I always do to feel grounded again: I took a Casco Viejo morning walk — and in that quiet stroll, everything I love about this place came rushing back.

 But when I landed back in Panama on Friday, something stirred.
 I didn’t even unpack.
 This morning, I grabbed my camera and headed out for a Casco Viejo morning walk, slipping out early to experience the sights and sounds.
 The streets glisten under the soft tropical rain.
 No agenda.
 No rush.
 Just that quiet pull that Casco Viejo always seems to have when you’ve been away, making a morning walk in Casco Viejo utterly irresistible.